August 7, 2025

 Beyond a New Revenue Stream: Strategic Benefits for MSPs Offering AI Auditing Services

 Of course, a new SKU can translate to an uptick in revenue simply because of an additional service available for purchase.
 The strategic advantages for MSPs offering AI auditing services extend much further than a new revenue source, though.
 Proactively identifying which clients may have a need for their AI systems to be audited and broaching the subject with them in a collaborative way demonstrates that the MSP has their best interests in mind.
-Embedding themselves into their clients’ AI processes can also create a stickier relationship, extending client lifecycles and increasing customer lifetime value.
+By embedding themselves into their clients’ AI processes, MSPs also strengthen the relationship.
+This deeper involvement helps extend client lifecycles and increases customer lifetime value.

 Adding innovative AI services to their offerings can also position MSPs well in a competitive market.
 Demonstrating to clients – both existing and potential ones – that the business is future-focused and preparing for the solutions they’ll need in the coming years can demonstrate expertise and credibility that competitors may not have.